 The Flawed Interview Process

-In an issue of the Harvard Business Review, the CEO of AlliedSignal describes the interview as "the most flawed process in American business."
+In an issue of the Harvard Business Review, one Fortune 500 CEO describes the interview as "the most flawed process in American business."

-Based on our 25 years of experience training people in selection interviewing, we couldn't agree more.
-We also think the root of the problem is obvious: a lack of interview training for the people who are hiring.
+Based on our 35 years of experience training people in behavioral interviewing, we couldn't agree more.
+We also think the root of the problem is obvious: a lack of interviewer training for the people who are hiring.

 Unfortunately, this situation usually doesn't improve once students are in the workplace.
 A few companies have formal policies about interviewer training, but many organizations are far more casual, and candidates frequently end up being interviewed by someone with virtually no training or coaching in this critical area.

 That isn't in the best interests of either the company - where each hiring decision can represent a potential outlay of hundreds of thousands of dollars - or the candidate.
 The fact is, untrained interviewers often don't know what to look for in a candidate, let alone how to ask effective questions or drill down for authentic answers.

 Interviewers don’t get feedback on their performance

 The lack of initial interview training is compounded by the fact that interviewers are seldom given any feedback on their performance.
 Most interviews are conducted in private with no monitoring.
 That means mistakes not only often go unnoticed, but also tend to be repeated over and over.